NaN: Function definition

 There are differences of opinion about the proper definition for the result of a numeric function that receives a quiet NaN as input.
 One view is that the NaN should propagate to the output of the function in all cases to propagate the indication of an error.
 Another view, and the one taken by the ISO C99 and IEEE 754-2008 standards in general, is that if the function has multiple arguments and the output is uniquely determined by all the non-NaN inputs (including infinity), then that value should be the result.
-Thus for example the value returned by hypot(±∞, qNaN) and hypot(qNaN, ±∞) is +∞.
+Thus for example the value returned by hypot(±∞, qNaN) and hypot(qNaN, ±∞) is $+\infty$.

-The problem is particularly acute for the exponentiation function pow(x, y) = x^{y}.
-The expressions 0^{0}, ∞^{0} and 1^{∞} are considered indeterminate forms when they occur as limits (just like ∞ × 0), and the question of whether zero to the zero power should be defined as 1 has divided opinion.
+The problem is particularly acute for the exponentiation function pow(x, y) = $x^y$.
+The expressions $0^0$, $\infty^0$ and $1^\infty$ are considered indeterminate forms when they occur as limits (just like $\infty \times 0$), and the question of whether zero to the zero power should be defined as 1 has divided opinion.

 If the output is considered as undefined when a parameter is undefined, then pow(1, qNaN) should produce a qNaN.
 However, math libraries have typically returned 1 for pow(1, y) for any real number y, and even when y is an infinity.
 Similarly, they produce 1 for pow(x, 0) even when x is 0 or an infinity.
 The 2008 version of the IEEE 754 standard says that pow(1, qNaN) and pow(qNaN, 0) should both return 1 since they return 1 whatever else is used instead of quiet NaN.
 Moreover, ISO C99, and later IEEE 754-2008, chose to specify pow(−1, ±∞) = 1 instead of qNaN; the reason of this choice is given in the C rationale: "Generally, C99 eschews a NaN result where a numerical value is useful. ...
 The result of pow(−2, ∞) is +∞, because all large positive floating-point values are even integers."

 To satisfy those wishing a more strict interpretation of how the power function should act, the 2008 standard defines two additional power functions: pown(x, n), where the exponent must be an integer, and powr(x, y), which returns a NaN whenever a parameter is a NaN or the exponentiation would give an indeterminate form.